Autism Phone Anxiety: Why Texting Saves Energy

 The sudden vibration especially.
 Unpredictable and high-intensity.

-I lose 5 spoons after a phone call most of the time.
+I lose 5 energy units after a phone call most of the time.
 Any special interests I'm currently doing are immediately halted for the rest of the day.

 Phone call at 2 PM = no drawing, no gaming, no energy for anything I actually enjoy for the rest of the day.